indic-transliteration/sanscript.php/README.md

-Sanscript
+Sanscript.php
 =============================

 Introduction
 -----------------------------
-Sanscript is a transliteration library for Indian languages.
+Sanscript.php is a transliteration library for Indian languages written in PHP.
 It supports the most popular Indian scripts and several different romanization schemes.
 Although Sanscript focuses on Sanskrit transliteration, it has partial support for other languages and is easy to extend.

 Usage
 -----------------------------
 Sanscript is simple to use:

-    var output = Sanscript.t(input, from, to);
+    $sanscript = new Sanscript();
+    $output = $sanscript->t($input, $from, $to);

-Here, `from` and `to` are the names of different **schemes**.
+Here, `$from` and `$to` are the names of different **schemes**.
 In Sanscript, the word "scheme" refers to both scripts and romanizations.
 These schemes are of two types:

 1. **Brahmic** schemes, which are *abugidas*.
 All Indian scripts are Brahmic schemes.
 2. **Roman** schemes, which are *alphabets*.
 All romanizations are Roman schemes.